 Starting from version 2.0, X410 supports DPI scaling.
-When this option is selected, X410 automatically scales the output according to the current Windows display settings.
+When this option is enabled, X410 automatically scales the output according to the current Windows display settings.

 If you're using a HiDPI monitor, we recommend scaling the output from the app itself as outlined above.
-However, if your X-Window app doesn't have a scaling option, the built-in DPI scaling feature should be handy.
+However, if your Linux GUI app doesn't have a scaling option, the built-in DPI scaling feature should be handy.
 X410 has two options for DPI scaling in Windowed Apps mode: 'Default' and 'High Quality'.
-The 'Default' option uses a linear image scaling algorithm that's fast but the output is blurry.
-The 'High Quality' option uses a cubic algorithm and generates less blurry output but requires more CPU cycles.
+The 'Default' option uses a linear image scaling algorithm that renders fast, but its output can be blurry.
+The 'High Quality' option uses a cubic algorithm and generates less blurry output, but it requires more CPU cycles.

 In Desktop mode, Direct3D handles the scaling and you cannot change the scaling algorithm it uses.